The island of Lobos Fuerteventura is a fascinating place to explore.

 After a long walk in the sun, it was great to cool off a bit.

 However, I think that, unfortunately, they were dropping food to attract the fish so that we could see a lot of them.
-But it’s good for the environment.
+But it’s a bad thing for the environment.

 Frequently asked questions about Lobos Island